sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Syntax](https://syntax.fm) : A Tasty Treats Podcast for Web Developers by Wes Bos & Scott Tolinski.
 - [The Bike Shed](http://bikeshed.fm) : Guests discuss their development experience and challenges with Ruby, Rails, JavaScript, and others.
 - [The Changelog](https://changelog.com/podcast) : A weekly conversation that gets to the heart of open source technologies and the people who create them.
 - [The Cynical Developer](https://cynicaldeveloper.com) : A podcast that aims to help you to improve your development knowledge and career, through explaining the latest and greatest in development technology and providing you with what you need to succeed as a developer.
-Covering Desktop, web and mobile development, mainly around the .Net Stack but often looking into other software and frameworks.
+Covering Desktop, web, and mobile development, mainly around the .Net Stack but often looking into other software and frameworks.
 - [Blockchain Insider by 11:FS](blockchain.global/blockchain-innovation) : Podcast to learn about the Blockchain Technology
 - [Unchained](unchainedpodcast.co) Podcast to learn about the Blockchain Technology
 - [Talk python to me](https://talkpython.fm/) Podcast to learn about Python through interviews and discussions